Interview with Uncle Bob on clean code standards and avoiding accumulating technical debt with your team. Click here to read or below to listen!

 Developers have to deal directly with technical debt, so while it may make their job easier today, it will certainly make it a lot harder and more time-consuming in the long run.
 It could be beneficial to take on some technical debt to hit deadlines, but efforts should be made to avoid unintentional and reckless debt.

 At first glance, it may seem like clients have no reason to care about the code quality of a product as long as it works, especially when the possible trade-off could be delay and increased development cost.
-However, a project loaded with technical debt will require far more time, effort and resources to maintain and develop later, the extra cost of which is likely to significantly surpass the initial gains.
+However, a project loaded with technical debt will require far more time, effort and maintenance costs when it comes to future development.
+This extra cost is likely to significantly surpass the initial gains.

 The users are also affected by technical debt, even if indirectly.
 They may not care about the amount of work or money that goes into a software, but they do care about it working reliably, and about new features being added at a rapid pace, both of which could be set back by a lot of technical debt.
 The happier users are, the happier the client is, and the happier the devs are allowed to be.

-The single biggest problem in addressing tech debt is that it’s not really quantifiable.
-That makes it hard for the developer team to track and for the management to demonstrate to the client how it’s an issue worth spending resources on.
+The single biggest problem in technical debt reduction is that it’s not really quantifiable.
+That makes it hard for the software developer team to track and demonstrate to the business side how it’s an issue worth spending resources on.
+Your best bet is to prevent tech debt from overtaking the code base.

 It should go without saying that tools, frameworks and libraries should always be kept up-to-date, but it never hurts to state, as it may not be obvious for everyone.